mahatoHariom/backend_sei/.github/DEPLOYMENT_GUIDE.md

 If you encounter issues with the deployment:

 1. Check the GitHub Actions logs for detailed error messages
-2. Verify that the SSH key is correctly set up
+2. Verify that the server password is correctly set up in GitHub Secrets
 3. Check the service status on your server:
    ```bash
    systemctl status backend